SciML/ODE.jl/README.md

 - `jacobian = G(t,y)`: user-supplied Jacobian G(t,y) = dF(t,y)/dy (default estimate by finite-difference method).

 There are also fixed step Runge-Kutta and Rosenbrock solvers available.

+## Available Solvers

+Currently, `ODE` exports the following adaptive solvers:

+* `ode23`: 2nd order adaptive solver with 3rd order error control, using the Bogacki–Shampine coefficients
+* `ode45`: 4th order adaptive solver with 5th order error control, using the Dormand Prince coefficients.
+Fehlberg and Cash-Karp coefficients are also available.
+* `ode78`: 7th order adaptive solver with 8th order error control, using the Fehlberg coefficients.
+* `ode23s`: 2nd/3rd order adaptive solver for stiff problems, using a modified Rosenbrock triple.

+For a full list, see the [DiffEqDocs ODE Solvers page](http://docs.juliadiffeq.org/latest/solvers/ode_solve.html#ODE.jl-1).

 # Examples
 The examples directory contain a few notebooks that show how to get started.
 You can also see them here: